Is Self-Love Indulgent? Or Is It Something Else?

 What If You Treated Yourself That Way?

-When you begin to approach yourself from a place of unconditional care, everything else in your life has a sturdier foundation to grow from:
+When you begin to treat yourself with unconditional care, everything in your life gains a stronger foundation:

 • Your decisions become clearer

-• Your sense of peace and purpose deepens
+• Your confidence and sense of purpose deepen

 A Gentle Reflection

-As a solution-focused hypnotherapist, I often work with clients who feel stuck in self-criticism, perfectionism, or emotional burnout.
-Hypnotherapy can help gently shift the subconscious patterns that keep you from being kind to yourself — and replace them with a mindset rooted in resilience, self-worth, and emotional wellbeing.
+As a solution-focused hypnotherapist, I often work with people who feel stuck in self-criticism, perfectionism, people-pleasing, or emotional burnout.
+These patterns can run deep in the subconscious mind, and they can make self-love feel impossible.

 Ready to Begin?

-If you're ready to reconnect with yourself from a place of calm and compassion, I’d love to help.
+If you are ready to reconnect with yourself from a place of calm and compassion, I would love to help.

-📍 Based in Llangorse, Brecon, Wales — and available online across the UK.
+📍 Based in Llangorse, near Brecon, Hay-on-Wye, and Crickhowell, Wales.
+Online sessions available UK-wide.

 👉 Book a free consultation